mat-docs/ATLAS.Site/docs/developer-resources/atlas/automation-api/loading-sessions.md

-### Loading Sessions to ATLAS

-Sessions can be programatically loaded and unloaded into ATLAS, including associate sessions.
+Sessions can be programmatically loaded and unloaded into ATLAS, including associate sessions.
 Additional sessions can be appended.

 !!! warning